xsmh/duoqin-doov-hacking/README.md

 # Common errors

+## Error: write_sparse_skip_chunk: don't care size XXXXXXXXX is not a multiple of the block size XXXX
+You probably didn't unzip the ROM file you are trying to flash.
+Unzip and try again with the unzipped file.

 ## FAILED(remote: 'Erase is not allowed on locked devices')
 You have not unlocked the bootloader because you probably missed a step in [Unlock the bootloader](#unlock-the-bootloader).
 Go back and redo the steps in that section.